jor-rainey/Portfolio_Projects/Strava_Running_Project/StravaReadme.md

 The Distance and Average Pace graphic demonstrates the increase in typical run length and increase in typical run pace over the years.
 Additionally a general decrease in run pace as run length increases is apparent.
 Clusters of runs at just beyond 5km, 10km and half marathon distances can also be seen.

 The Split Time Distribution graph follows an expected pattern.
-Given the lareg enough sample size the majority of splits cluster around the average split time while tailing away at the faster and slower ends.
+Given the large enough sample size the majority of splits cluster around the average split time while tailing away at the faster and slower ends.
 The graph is capped at a max of 6:00mins/km removing outliers (occasionally where there are errors in the GPS data) and the long tail to the distribution.
-This allows more ogf the available grapoh space to be used for the relevant information, in this case the vast majority of spit times.
+This allows more of the available graph space to be used for the relevant information, in this case the vast majority of split times.
 The other dimension on this graph indicates the elevation change of each split.
-While it can be seen that where the elevation increases across a split the split time slows (and visa-versa) this is better demonstrated in visua;iosations later in the dashboard.
+While it can be seen that where the elevation increases across a split the split time slows (and visa-versa) this is better demonstrated in visualizations later in the dashboard.

 Further information on this page includes Personal Bests and Running Distance Total split per year where the drop off in mid 2023 correlates with an injury and recovery time.

-A filter on the page can adjust each visualisation to show each year individually.
+A filter on the page can adjust each visualization to show each year individually.

 ---
 #### Strava Project Page 3 - 10km